How to build a sales process: A complete guide with examples

 • During negotiation → Offer at least two package options to give flexibility and handle objections.

-By doing this, you ensure a repeatable sales process where every rep delivers a consistent sales pitch and follows the same selling process.
+By doing this, you ensure a repeatable sales process in which every rep delivers a consistent sales pitch and follows the same process.

 4. Map your current sales process

 Before you optimize the sales process, visualize it.
-Use a sales process flowchart to map everything from the first contact to closing and follow-up.
+Use a sales process flowchart to map the entire process from first contact through closing and follow-up.

 Mapping helps you identify: